Hurwa134/Hurwa134.github.io/SevenXSeven.2.md

 Continuing with the idea of each guitar session as prayer through music inspiring a different visual art or an accompanying experience or interaction, I tried to think of spiritual symbols.
 I wanted first to include ghosts or spirits.
 I also wanted to include some kind of veil that could be lifted, like lifting a bridal veil on film, or lifting fabric to symbolize the "lifting of the veil" that seperates the "spiritual" world on Halloween according to legend.
 I wasn't sure how to illustrate that.

-I looked up celtic symbols related to Samhein, and symbols related to Halloween but I wanted to stay closer to symbols that are meaningful to me personally and which remind me of my prayer or meditation.
+I looked up Celtic symbols related to Samhain, and symbols related to Halloween but I wanted to stay closer to symbols that are meaningful to me personally and which remind me of my prayer or meditation.
 I think the symbolism in paganism and celtic lore, and the metaphor of the veil could be really interesting to incorporate visually however.

 I found the symbol of the lotus flower, which represents purity, and spirituality in Buddhism, as well as re-birth.
 It grows in the deepest muddiest places and is also a symbol of perserverence, like the pheonix.
 I also learned that different colored lotus flowers have different meanings in Buddhism and Eastern philosophies.
 The lotus is personally important to me as a symbol of spirituality relating to my yoga practice, so I drew two lotus flowers on white paper and cut them out.